JonasFocke01/dotfiles/README.md

 The `README` also lists common software i use and tips, how to install things how i like them.
 Here _might_ be trivial things listed for the sake of having a list of them.

-## Dotfiles

-HINT: Install SSH to connect with GH first before cloning anything

-For using the full experience of the contained dotfiles, one would do this:

-- install `stow`
-    ```bash
-    cd $HOME && \
-    git clone git@github.com:JonasFocke01/dotfiles.git && \
-    cd dotfiles && \
-    stow --adopt . && \
-    git restore . && \
-    fc-cache -f -v
-    ```

 ## Selfmade stiched-together 'desktop environment'

 ### Software to be productive on any DE